undertakehq/ruby-standards/CONTRIBUTING.md

 #### Prerequisites

+1. Ensure you have **Ruby 3.4+** installed
-1. Fork the repository
+2. Fork the repository
-2. Clone your fork locally
+3. Clone your fork locally
-3. Install dependencies:
+4. Install dependencies:
    ```bash
    bundle install
    ```